jonasjungaker/DD2480_A2_CI_Group10/README.md

 - Olivia Stigeborn (seccret)
 ____
 ## Task
 The task of assigment 2 was to implement a continuous integration server.
-The CI should, triggered by a pull request, clone the repository, compile it, run some tests on it and update the status on Github if the tests passed or failed.
+The CI should, triggered by a push event, clone the repository, compile it, run some tests on it and update the status on Github if the tests passed or failed.
 An in depth description can be found [here](https://kth.instructure.com/courses/17627/assignments/102477?module_item_id=179216)

 ## Installation, compilation and test
 Java and Maven must be installed to run the program.